xbon60/xbon60/README.md

 ### Hi there 👋

+My Name is axel, i'm a student and i'm french.

+i code with python
 <!--
 **xbon60/xbon60** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.